MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-location(const location &).md

 -	Location
 product: Windows
 targetos: Windows
 tech.root: debugger
 ---

 # Location function

 ## -description

-Constructs a location from an offset into the virtual address space of the target.
+Copy constructs a location.

 ## -parameters

 ### -param src
-TBD
+The location from which to copy construct a new location.

 ## -returns
-This function returns TBD.
+This function is a constructor and does not return value.

 ## -remarks